Cooperative Evolutionary Pressure and Diminishing Returns Might Explain the Fermi Paradox: On What Super-AIs Are Like: The Fermi Paradox

 There is likely an abundance of planets where complex life could develop.\cite{gow11,line04,chop18,bry20} For example, one simulation of galactic habitability, taking for instance supernovas into account, says that 0.3\% of all stars in the Milky Way host a habitable and tidally non-locked planet, assuming that the development of life, complex life, and ozone layers typically takes as much time as it did on Earth.\cite{gow11} Planets supporting complex life for billions of years also ought to be possible;\cite{gow11,line04} a further simulation estimated that the median ``terrestrial like'' planet in the local volume, i.e.\ within 35 million light-years, is around 7 billion years old around FGK stars and around 8 billion years old around M dwarfs.\cite{zack16}

-Furthermore, that life, also complex life, develop doesn't seem that unlikely, perhaps.\cite{line02,bada04,chop18,miz22,bonner88,powell20} (That life appears doesn't seem that unlikely, maybe; see \cite{mahendrarajah2023atp,betts18} too (cf.\ \cite{gob21,kras22,sha18,marz18,loeb_2014}).
-See also \interfootnotelinepenalty=7900 \cite{lah01,smith16,kipp20,mull22,whit22,xav22,xav20}.\footnote{There are also ``exponentially'' small estimates of the likelihood that life starts (see e.g.\ \cite{hall12}). \interfootnotelinepenalty=1000 Still, we don't know how life started.\cite{walker_2017,powell20,wikiAbio} Maybe the fact that we don't know ought not warrant a minuscule estimate of how likely it is that life starts.
-See also e.g.\ \cite[sec.\ Cooperation in the RNA World]{higgs2015rna} for a discussion of some possible ways to avoid exponentially small probabilities.
-Cf.\ \cite{valiant2009evolvability} too, which contains a discussion of feasible, i.e.\ polynomially bounded, evolution.} And evolution can induce intelligence, under certain conditions, it would seem.
-Note too that cooperation, maybe also facilitated by kin selection, might very well have facilitated early life evolution.\cite{higgs2015rna,west2021ten})
+Furthermore, that life, also complex life, develop doesn't seem that unlikely, perhaps.\cite{line02,bada04,chop18,miz22,bonner88,powell20} (That life appears doesn't seem that unlikely, maybe; see \cite{moody2024nature, mahendrarajah2023atp, betts18} too (cf.\ \cite{gob21, kras22, sha18, marz18, zhao2026extremophile, loeb_2014}). \interfootnotelinepenalty=1000 See also \cite{lah01, smith16, kipp20, mull22, whit22, xav22, xav20, nowak2008prevolutionary, alakuijala2024computational, kruszewski2022emergence, schmickl2016life, gold1992deep, flemming2019bacteria, bar2018biomass}.\footnote{There are also ``exponentially'' small estimates of the likelihood that life starts (see e.g.\ \cite{hall12}).
+Still, we don't know how life started.\cite{walker_2017,powell20,wikiAbio} Maybe the fact that we don't know ought not warrant a minuscule estimate of how likely it is that [2] life starts.
+See also e.g.\ \cite[sec.\ Cooperation in the RNA World]{higgs2015rna} \nopagebreak[4] for a discussion of some possible ways to avoid exponentially small probabilities.
+Cf.\ \cite{valiant2009evolvability} too, which contains a discussion of feasible, i.e.\ polynomially bounded, evolution.
+(Cf.\ maybe also that, from a theoretical perspective, even if not directly applicable practically, the existence of self-reproducing entities or machines, outputting their own description, has a fairly short proof.\cite{yanofsky2003universal} And \cite{alakuijala2024computational} found that self-replicators do emerge under fairly weak assumptions.)
+Cf.\ as well \cite{mills2025reassessment}, reassessing proposed evolutionary ``hard steps''.} And evolution can induce intelligence, under certain conditions, it would seem.
+Note \nopagebreak[3] too that cooperation, maybe also facilitated by kin selection (assortment), might very well have facilitated early life evolution.\cite{higgs2015rna,west2021ten}) \interfootnotelinepenalty=1000